Best energy monitoring plugs UK: smart plugs, meters and what to buy first

 When to move beyond plug-level monitoring

 Plug-level monitoring is best for individual appliances.
 If the household problem is bigger, such as unexplained high bills, electric heating, immersion heater behaviour, solar self-consumption or time-of-use tariffs, a whole-home monitor or smart meter data may be more useful.
+For the national rollout evidence behind that household data layer, read our Progress check on UK smart meter rollout in 2026.
 Even then, the same rule applies: the data should lead to a decision.

 Whole-home monitoring can be better for spotting daily patterns, but it may not always identify the exact appliance causing the load.
 Smart plugs can then be used as follow-up tools.
 A sensible workflow is household pattern first, appliance test second, action third.